Harmonic maps of finite uniton type into inner symmetric spaces: Review of basic loop group theory

 \subsection{Loop groups and decomposition theorems}

-For the construction of (new) Willmore surfaces in spheres we will employ the loop group method.
+For the construction of harmonic maps we will always employ the loop group method.
 In this context we consider the twisted loop groups of $G$ and $G^{\mathbb{C}}$ and some of their frequently occurring subgroups: